ncats/neo4covid19/README.md

 		Also, make sure you have the Neo4j database server running and that you have the connection configuration file set up properly.
 The workflow will wipe the Neo4j database clean.
 In case you have different data loaded to your Neo4j database (that have different node/relation types), those may not be wiped by the code.
 In order to assure a clean Neo4COVID19 deployment, you need to make sure that you start from a completely empty database.
 Please refer to Neo4j documentaion for details (https://neo4j.com/).
 Once you took care of the database you can proceed with the workflow as shown below.

 ### Replicate workflow

 - Make sure Neo4j server is up and running.

+- Make sure that the "n4c" conda environment is active

+	`conda activate n4c`

 - Change to source code directory

 	`cd ~/n4ctest/neo4covid19/code/`